tinyplex/tinybase/site/guides/3_schemas_and_persistence/5_custom_persistence.md

 function and createFilePersister function, for example) all use this function under the covers.
 See those implementations for ideas on how to implement your own Persister types.

+Finally we move on to look at how to fully synchronize TinyBase Stores using more complex persisters such as Yjs.